systechafrica/NASSIT-Documentation/docs/src/members/README.md

 ### Members Module

-The members module facilitates the seamless onboarding of individuals contributing members into a scheme by connecting conributors and the establishments they work for.
-This linkage streamlines the management of diverse establishments, their members contributions, and overall operational processes.
-The module excels not only in ensuring efficient onboarding but also provides features for viewing existing members, uploading contributions, and initiating claim processes among others.
+The Members Module simplifies the onboarding of individual contributing members into a scheme by establishing a connection between contributors and their respective establishments.
+This linkage enhances the management of multiple establishments, their members' contributions, and associated operational processes.

+The module is designed to not only ensure efficient onboarding but also offers additional functionalities, including:

+- Viewing and managing existing members.
+- Uploading contributions.
+- Initiating and tracking claim processes.
+- Accessing other essential features for seamless operations.

-Below is a screenshot of the Members Module dashboard with the left side pane expanded to reveal menu links to different configuration windows:
+Below is a screenshot of the Members Module dashboard, with the left-side pane expanded to reveal menu links to various configuration windows for easy navigation.

 <img  alt="Members module dashboard " width="95%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image1.png">